Menu

 Two lighthouses are double the fun.

 A ship carrying building materials for the Cape Disappointment lighthouse ran aground and sank near the cape in 1853 and the lighthouse wasn’t completed until 1856.
-Even after Cape Disappointment’s operation, shipwrecks continued since the lighthouse wasn’t visible to ships approaching from the north.
+Even after Cape Disappointment’s operation, shipwrecks continued because the lighthouse wasn’t visible to ships approaching from the north.
 Construction of a second lighthouse, North Head, was commissioned two miles to the north in 1893 and completed in 1898.

 Arriving at Cape Disappointment.
 Hello beautiful Pacific!

-November on the coast is known for big storms that roll in off the Pacific and many flock to Cape Disappointment to photograph its impressive crashing waves.
+November on the coast is known for big storms that roll in off the Pacific and many flock to Cape Disappointment to photograph impressive crashing waves.
 Instead of storms on my trip, I enjoyed a rare stretch of sunshine.
 The price for all that liquid gold?
 Temps that barely made it above 40s and plummeted into the 20s overnight.
 Brrrrr!
+I’m pretty sure though I didn’t take off my puffy or the multiple layers under it even once during the entire trip.

 Beach tip: drop a glow stick or light on the shore if you go walking way out there at low tide during a new moon.
 It’s nearly impossible even with a headlamp to identify where you came from!